 Finding a bargain in Hawaii is not as easy as it used to be.
-The decreased buying power of the AUD is largely to blame but that doesn’t mean all is lost.
+The decreased buying power of the AUD is largely to blame, but that doesn’t mean all is lost.
 If you are savvy you can still fill your suitcase for a fraction of the cost that you could at home.
 One of my favourite places to bag a bargain is Waikele Premium Outlets.
-Filled with brand name stores, It’s worth leaving Waikiki for a few hours of retail therapy.
+Filled with brand name stores, it’s worth leaving Waikiki for a few hours of retail therapy.
 Read on for all the details …

 Waikele Premium Outlets Overview

 A simple layout means getting around is a breeze.
 Try to resist the urge to keep ducking across to certain stores and instead do the loop all the way around.
 The bus drops off in the middle near Coach and picks up at the rear of Nine West.
 Insider Tips: 1) The toilets in the middle always have a queue, head to the ones around the back of Godiva and you should have better luck.
 2) The food court in the centre is limited.
-Exit the centre near Armani and go across the road where you will have a number of fast food options to choose from.
+Exit Waikele near Armani and go across the road where you will have a number of fast food options to choose from.

-My Picks & Purchase
+My Picks & Purchases

 Clarins – Another one where you savings will depend on the day you visit.
-The standard prices are not that much under retail but it’s the bundle deals where you can score some real bargains.
+The standard prices are not that much under retail, but it’s the bundle deals where you can score some real bargains.
 This trip I bagged some eye cream and serum and got a couple of freebies thrown in.